darlean-io/darlean.ts/examples/src/oracle/2_oracle_as_a_service/readme.md

 ## Service actors

 The recommended way of decoupling implementation from application code is by means of *service actors*.
 Service actors are (implementation wise) just regular actors.
 The only differences are:
-* Service actors typically have `Service` as a suffix of the actor type (instead of `Actor` which is the typical suffix for regular, virtual actors)
+* Service actors typically have `Service` as a suffix of the class name and actor type (instead of `Actor` which is the typical suffix for regular, singular, virtual actors)
 * Service actors typically have `multiplar` configured as value of `kind`, which means that there can be multiple instances of the same service actor in the cluster.
 * Service actors typically do not hold state by themselves.
 They normally just forward incoming calls to the proper underlying virtual actor and return the result.